 Covered with the grime of sheet rock dust, the grimacing face of a well-loved stuffed monkey gazed out from under a pile of trash.
-As he lay trapped under a mountain of debris my youngest son, Shiloh, spotted him.
+As he lay trapped under the debris my youngest son, Shiloh, spotted him.
 He ran toward “monkey” with his arms flailing in despair and tears streaming down his face.
 With moans of grief he worked to pull out his little treasure.
 My eyes flooded with tears in watching and feeling his pain.
-Moving from the pile of treasure become trash in our font lawn we entered our home.
+Moving from the pile of treasure-become-trash in our lawn we entered our home.
 The walls were stripped bare, down to the studs.
 The realization of all that was lost was painful.
 Seeing our children grieve, however, inflicted an even greater wound.
 We cried.
 We cried deeply.
-Standing on the cold slab of the house we embraced our kids and wept together with them.
+Standing on the cold slab of the house we embraced our kids.
+We wept with them.
 That’s all we could do.

 Well-meaning friends encouraged us in the weeks to follow.
 A few parroted the familiar phrase of, “God is in control,” to me.
-Each time I heard that phrase I thought to myself, is He in control?
-Did God have some level of control over the destruction that happened?
-This repeated comment felt like nothing more than a blind confession of some ambiguous plan God held for those who were suffering.
-If God is in control then he bears some responsibility for the tragedy, doesn’t He?
-How can God be completely good if suffering can be traced back to Him?
+Each time I heard that phrase a volcano of questions would erupt inside.
+Is He in control?
+Did God have some level of influence over what happened?
+If God is in control then He must bear some responsibility for the tragedy, shouldn’t He?
+How can God be good if suffering is partly His blame?
 If God is good, where was his goodness in this storm?
 Where was He?
-Did he hear our prayers for help?
+Did he hear my prayers for help?
 In the days ahead I discovered my answer.

 A few days later Rene, the owner of an aviation company, contacted my wife.
 She, along with the partnership of Celebration Church in Austin, sent us airplane loads of supplies.
 Despair was swallowed up in generosity.
 Within a matter of days numerous distribution sites were opened around town and we began to supply those centers with all the resources they could contain.